 The same rules apply as other unmarried couples, depending on whether they share an address.

-How do you address wedding invitations to a same sex couple?
+How do you address to a same sex couple?

-If you are wondering how to address gay couples on wedding invitations, just follow the same protocol as for an unmarried or married couple, putting the names in alphabetical order.
+There is a lot to consider with the subject of wedding invitation address etiquette.
+If you are wondering how to address gay couples on the invitations, just follow the same protocol as for an unmarried or married couple, putting the names in alphabetical order.

 While single guests at a wedding can be a little tricky, we don’t want to make them feel like they are problematic!
 This section is for if you want to know how to address wedding invitations with a plus one and what to do when addressing a divorcee or someone widowed – also what to do if you don’t want to offer a plus one.